 Families Connected Parent Resources

-You can make a difference — talk with your kids about healthy relationships
+For youth — share this video with your teen and talk with your kids about healthy relationships

-Consider sharing our “Healthy Relationships Advice for Teens” from Jennifer Elledge with your teen.
+Consider sharing our “Healthy Relationships Advice for Teens” and “Healthy Friendships” from Jennifer Elledge with your teen.
 When sharing, please keep in mind the talking tips provided by the American Psychological Association in the gallery of resources below.

 Recommended Families Connected Expert/Parent Blog